-Forced or compelled against the will - the horse's forward or sideways movement, bend, and/or execution of the required exercise not appearing voluntary.
+The horse's forward or sideways movement, bend, and/or execution of the required exercise appears to be restricted by the rider.

 CONSTRICTED

 Limited by constraint, restraint, or sustained muscular contraction.
 Held together, forcefully shortened, or physically tight.

 CONTACT (CONNECTION AND ACCEPTANCE OF THE BIT THROUGH ACCEPTANCE OF THE AIDS)